Spectrum Block Robocalls Option — Is It Worth It?

 Get Revenge on Robocalls With DoNotPay

-The DoNotPay app features the amazing Robo Revenge, a tool that uses a free virtual credit card that acts as a “bait” for the scammers.
+The DoNotPay app features the amazing Robo Revenge, a tool that uses a virtual credit card that acts as a “bait” for the scammers.
 The virtual card creates a one-off, 16-digit number that looks like a real credit card number linked to a real bank account.

 The next time a “scam likely” robocall asks you to provide your credit card details, do this:

-- Access the DoNotPay website in your web browser or iOS device
+- Access the DoNotPay website in your

 - Select the Robo Revenge option